Cleared up confusion? A portion of Tudor Lane is now Eagle Way

 News Cleared up confusion?
 A portion of Tudor Lane is now Eagle Way

-The street where Osborn High School and Baldwin Intermediate schools sit has a new name.
+MANASSAS — The street where Osbourn High School and Baldwin Intermediate schools sit has a new name.

 The Manassas City Council on Monday changed the name of Tudor Lane to Eagle Way, named after the mascot of Osbourn High School.